-Dear Mr. Electrician: What are the actual hole saw sizes for the various trade sizes of electrical conduit?
-I plan to install a lot of electrical conduit.
-I know that I will need to drill with hole saws or use a knockout punch in junction boxes and the circuit breaker panel.
+Dear Mr. Electrician: What are the actual electrical conduit hole saw sizes for the various trade sizes of electrical conduit?

 I usually use my 1/2″ Milwaukee Electric Right Angle Drill when using a hole saw as the torque is very good and the RPM’S are just right.
 The extra length of the right angle drill makes it easier to maintain control of the drill if the hole saw does get jammed.
 I suggest wearing work gloves when using a right angle drill.